 Adultery and fornication bring about great corruption and evil which spread easily.
 Major evil effects result from these, which cause serious damage to those who commit it as well as to the Muslim nation as a whole.
 Due to the fact that these sins are widespread, and because there are many avenues that lead to them, the evil consequences and great damage that result from these sins must be known.

-The Consequences of Adultery and fornication:
+The Consequences of Adultery and fornication in Islam:

 - The combination of all evil qualities; it weakens faith, uproots piety and protectiveness, corrupts morality and wipes out virtue.